WOODCARVING

 Bryan Saunders completed his apprenticeship with Samuel Marshall in 1914 and he then tried to enlist in the Forces but was turned down.
 In 1919 he set up his own workshop on Market Hill, a house he was to occupy with his wife and two daughters until his death in 1973.
 Commissions both large and small came his way and he was so busy that in 1929 he took on an assistant, Ernest Prentice, a qualified carver who had served his apprenticeship at Marshall’s alongside Bryan.
 The business thrived but the advent of World War Two brought changes for both Bryan and his assistant.
 They first worked at Marconi’s in Chelmsford and later on Bryan was called upon to utilise his skills by making special boxes for secret documents.
 After the war he was back in Coggeshall following the craft that he loved, although Ernest never returned to full-time carving.
 The post-war years were busy ones with Bryan’s reputation for fine carving spreading far beyond his native Essex, even to the USA.

-But his health was deteriorating and eventually he was diagnosed as suffering from cancer.
-Typically, he carried on working until just weeks before his death which came peacefully at home, with his wife and daughters at his side, in 1973.
-His work is in many churches and homes and the seats he carved for the commemoration of the Festival of Britain in 1951 can be seen in Coggeshall at the present day.
-His daughters have donated his workbench, tools, papers and unfinished work to the National Trust and it is now housed as a separate exhibit in Coggeshall Grange Barn.
+Despite deteriorating health Bryan carried on working until just weeks before his death in 1973.
+His work is in many churches and homes and one of the benches he carved for the commemoration of the Festival of Britain in 1951 can be seen in Coggeshall at the present day in the millenium garden at Crouches.
+His daughters Janet and Gwen have donated his workbench, tools, papers and unfinished work to the National Trust and it is now housed as a separate exhibit in Coggeshall Grange Barn.